GalatzanT/Instagram/README.md

 2. use java fx at project type including
 3. don't forget to link database at build.gradle file dependencies implementation 'org.postgresql:postgresql:42.7.1'
 4. use ctrl + alt + L to reformat code

+Tips:
+-check the data in the tables when working with db